 14. It’s not all good news.

 However, Bill Clinton also has the dubious honor of being only the second US President to be impeached.
 Andrew Johnson, the first, faced impeachment back in 1868.
 Richard Nixon resigned his position before impeachment could occur.
 Donald Trump, recently, was the third to be impeached – however, no presidents have been removed from office in this way.

 Clinton is one of the tallest US Presidents of all time, in joint fourth place with George HW Bush.

 Clinton was able to meet and shake hands with John F Kennedy, however, it was only months before he was assassinated.
 It was a lucky encounter, by all accounts.
 Bill Clinton was only 16 years old at the time.

 In fact, it was meeting JFK that is said to have inspired Clinton to head for office.
-Otherwise, he has designs on becoming a star saxophonist.
+Otherwise, he had designs on becoming a star saxophonist.
 How different history might have been!
-In fact, Clinton was also inspired by Dr Martin Luther King Jr – having reportedly memorised his ‘I Have a Dream’ speech.
+In fact, Clinton was also inspired by Dr. Martin Luther King Jr – having reportedly memorized his ‘I Have a Dream’ speech.

-Do you know any interesting facts about Bill Clinton that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Bill Clinton?
+Share them in the comments below!